turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

 The remote function calls are declared as rust traits and annotated with the `#[ext_contract]` attribute.
 This attribute will be used to generate the low level code to invoke the remote call on the external contract.
 For each external contract interface that is annotated, a rust module is generated containing functions that map to the functions defined on the trait.
-I explicitly specify the module name in the attribute, i.e., `ext_transfer_receiver` explicitly specifies the module name.
+I explicitly specify the module name in the attribute, e.g., `ext_transfer_receiver` explicitly specifies the module name.
 The name is optional, and a default name will be generated based on the trait name if not specified - but I prefer to be specific.